 Your dentist will slightly etch the tooth to create very small crevices in the tooth’s enamel structure.
 These small crevices provide a rough surface that allows the resin to bond to your teeth more easily.
 Then, your dentist will place the resin on your tooth and harden it using ultraviolet light.
 After your dentist applies several coats to your tooth, they will sculpt the resin to fit your tooth and finely polish it to blend in seamlessly with your natural smile.

 How much does tooth bonding cost?

 A dentist can use bonding for many cosmetic reasons as an alternative to the more expensive option of dental veneers.
-We will discuss all aspects of your tooth bonding procedure, including cost, prior to your treatment.
+We will discuss all aspects of your teeth bonding procedure, including cost, prior to your treatment.
 We work with patients to estimate their portion of the total cost.

 One of the best things about tooth bonding is that almost everyone is eligible for it.
 It’s even useful for pediatric patients because it’s a temporary solution.
 Your dentist can remove it if necessary.
 Bonding treats a wide variety of conditions, as well.
 It’s one of the most affordable cosmetic dentistry solutions.
 After an exam at our office, we’ll determine if it’s a good solution for you.